ColdMacaroni/ultimate-timetable/README.md

 You can also specify your own JSON files with `python3 main.py spells_filename.json times_filename.json`.

 ### Running tests
 The tests use the pytest framework.
-I've trouble getting VSCodium to recognise my tests, but you can just as easily run `pytest tests` from the root folder.
+I've had trouble getting VSCodium to recognise my tests, but you can just as easily run `pytest tests` from the root folder.